somof/CarND-Path-Planning-Project/README.md

 and sequentially the cars rarely changes its lane.

-So these parameters should have large values for safety drive, but it cause frequent trafic jam like that.
+So these parameters should have large values for safety drive, but it cause frequent traffic jam like that.

-The parameter values at my final code was deceided as short as possible after some practical test.
+The parameter values at my final code was decided as short as possible after some practical test.